lammps/lammps/doc/src/read_data.rst

 Vx, vy, vz, and ervel are in :doc:`units <units>` of velocity.
 Lx, ly, lz are in units of angular momentum (distance-velocity-mass).
 Wx, Wy, Wz are in units of angular velocity (radians/time).

+If the data file defines a general triclinic box, then each of the 3 vectors (translational velocity, angular momentum, angular velocity) should be specified for the rotated coordinate axes of the general triclinic box.
+See the :doc:`Howto triclinic <Howto_triclininc>` doc page for more details.

 For atom_style hybrid, following the 4 initial values (ID,vx,vy,vz),
 specific values for each sub-style must be listed.
 The order of the